-Conjuring Creek, and its unnamed tributaries, in the west portion of the IDP area are within the Strawberry Subwatershed and the North Saskatchewan River Basin.
-Conjuring Creek is a Class C waterbody with a restricted activity period of April 16th to June 30th 4.
+Weed Creek, in the north portion of the IDP area, and other unnamed tributaries are within the Strawberry Subwatershed2 and the North Saskatchewan River Basin3.
+Weed Creek is a Class C waterbody with a restricted activity period of April 16th to June 30^{th 4}.
 The Integrated Watershed Management Plan for the North Saskatchewan River in Alberta provides long-term management strategies for water resources in the area.

-There are fens and marshes scattered throughout the IDP area classified as D-value wetlands.
-There is small open waterbody in the northwest portion (Map 2 - Environmental Features and Constraints).
+There are fens, marshes and open waterbodies scattered throughout the IDP area.
+The fens and marshes are classified as D-value wetlands, with approximately 1 hectare of Class C-Value wetland occurring in the northeast portion of the IDP area5.
+There are some small open waterbodies in the northeast portion6 (Map 2 - Environmental Features and Constraints).

-3.2 ENVIRONMENTALLY SIGNIFICANT AREAS
+3.2 FISH AND WILDLIFE